What is the MIB?

-Previously known as the Medical Information Bureau, the MIB is a resource for insurance underwriters to assess risk and evaluate life insurance applications.
+The MIB (previously known as the Medical Information Bureau) is a resource life insurance companies use to assess risk and evaluate life insurance applications.

 Headshot of Tory Crowley